Catallena: Reception

 "Catallena" was met with generally favourable reviews from music critics.
-Jakob Dorof, writing for Vice, praised the "mass" production of the track, which he labelled as "clever" and said made it "feel dang near handmade."
-Dorof further deemed Orange Caramel's "packaged positivity" as "a nightlight brighter than all the rest."
-He also wrote an article for Pitchfork, in which he called the song a "pretty fantastic pop" and regarded it as the group's best song, mainly for utilizing a "filter-swept combo" in the production.
-In PopMatters, Scott Interannte lauded the track for its "odd smashing of genres and styles."
-In his review for Billboard, Jeff Benjamin shared a similar view, citing the song as "a mishmash of peculiar sonic elements," and noting it as a departure from "K-pop's heteronormative love lyrics."
+Jakob Dorof, writing for Vice, praised the "mass" production of the track, which he labelled as "clever" and said made it "feel dang near handmade".
+Dorof further deemed Orange Caramel's "packaged positivity" as "a nightlight brighter than all the rest".
+He also wrote an article for Pitchfork, in which he called the song a "pretty fantastic pop" and regarded it as the group's best song.
+In PopMatters, Scott Interannte lauded the track for its "odd smashing of genres and styles"; writing for Billboard, Jeff Benjamin shared a similar view, citing the song as "a mishmash of peculiar sonic elements".
+Benjamin also noted the song's subject matter as a departure from "K-pop's heteronormative love lyrics".
 Reviewing for Dazed, Taylor Glasby regarded it as "the queen of the disco" and wrote that "the comical, twisted and wonderful 'Catallena' was a tune that welded itself to your brain."
-Labelling the song as "more of a novelty side-project," he felt that it "brimmed with confidence" and represented the group "turning a corner."
-Kim Do-heon from IZM gave a slightly positive review, rating the song three out of five stars and writing, "the song itself is okay, but its symbolism and implications are not light."
-Jessica Oak and Benjamin listed the track as one of the best 20 songs of 2014 for Billboard and deemed it as "possibly the oddest track of the year," but also "one of the year's most genius releases."
-The magazine ranked the track 20th on its list of the 100 best K-pop songs of the 2010s decade.
+Labelling the song as "more of a novelty side-project", he felt that it "brimmed with confidence" and represented the group "turning a corner".
+Kim Do-heon from IZM gave a slightly positive review, rating the song three out of five stars, and wrote, "the song itself is okay, but its symbolism and implications are not light".
+Jessica Oak and Benjamin listed the track as one of the best 20 songs of 2014 for Billboard and deemed it as "possibly the oddest track of the year", but also "one of the year's most genius releases".
+The magazine ranked the track 20th on its list of the 100 best K-pop songs of the 2010s.

 "Catallena" was a commercial success in South Korea.
 The song debuted and peaked at number six on the Gaon Digital Chart for the chart issue dated 9–15 March 2014.
 It maintained the position for four consecutive weeks before falling for the week of 12 April 2014.
 In addition, the song debuted at number three on the component Download Chart, selling 111,510 digital units in its first week of release.
 "Catallena" was the seventh best-performing song of March 2014 on the Digital Chart.
 Meanwhile, the physical single edition peaked at number five on the Gaon Album Chart.
 As of December 2014, "Catellena" has sold over 1,011,735 digital units in South Korea, becoming the 33rd best-selling single of 2014 in the country.
 Additionally, it became the 38th best-performing single on the Gaon Digital Chart for 2014, based on digital sales, streaming, and background music (track downloads).